 This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
-Upon completion, students should be able to identify the
+Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
+This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.

-REL 211 Intro to Old Testament 3
+REL 211 Intro to Old Testament 3 0 3